MicrosoftDocs/ATADocs/ATPDocs/deploy/manage-action-accounts.md

 Defender for Identity allows you to take [remediation actions](../remediation-actions.md) targeting on-premises Active Directory accounts in the event that an identity is compromised.
 To take these actions, Microsoft Defender for Identity needs to have the required permissions to do so.

-By default, the Microsoft Defender for Identity sensor installed on a domain controller will impersonate the `LocalSystem` account of the domain controller and perform the actions.
-However, you can change this default behavior by setting up a gMSA account and scope the permissions as you need.
+By default, the Microsoft Defender for Identity sensor impersonates the `LocalSystem` account of the domain controller and performs the actions, including [attack disrupting scenarios from Microsoft 365 Defender](/microsoft-365/security/defender/automatic-attack-disruption?view=o365-worldwide).

+If you need to change this behavior, set up a dedicated gMSA and scope the permissions that you need.
 For example:

 :::image type="content" source="../media/management-accounts.png" alt-text="Screenshot of the Manage action accounts tab." lightbox="../media/management-accounts.png":::

+> [!NOTE]
+> Using a dedicated gMSA as an action account is optional.
+We recommend that you use the default settings for the `LocalSystem` account.

 <!--do we need new screenshots here?-->